sandip-kundu/sandip-kundu.github.io/_pages/research.md

+---
+layout: archive
+title: "Resources"
+permalink: /resources/
+author_profile: true
+---

 ## Advanced VLSI Design and Test Laboratory

-The Advanced VLSI Design and Test Group is involved in a number of projects covering a large spectrum of Microarchitecture, Hardware Security, VLSI Design and Test Research.
+The Advanced VLSI Design and Test Group is involved in a number of projects covering a large spectrum of Microarchitecture, Hardware Security, Neural Processing and VLSI Design and Test Research.

 ### Hardware Security

 Our research focuses on a number of hardware security problems, from basic crypotographic units, side-channels to hardware support for security protocols in the Internet of Things (IoT), Cyber-Physical Systems (CPS), to specilized hardware accelerators such as Neural Processing Units (NPU).
 The integration of a tremendous number of devices into IoT and CPS brings in concerns for system security.
 Our research works focus on solutions for a secure, trustworthy, and reliable hardware underlying the information systems.
 We work on various multi-dimensional approaches to protect the microelectronic supply chain and enable counterfeit detection